-On September 1, 2023, the Company completed the acquisition of the Schenck Process Food and Performance Materials ("FPM") business, a portfolio company of Blackstone, for total aggregate consideration of \$748.7, net of \$763.3, including cash acquired, and is subject to certain customary post-closing adjustments, and including cash acquired, using available borrowings under its multi-currency revolving credit facility (the "Facility").
+On September 1, 2023, the Company completed the acquisition of the Schenck Process Food and Performance Materials ("FPM") business, a portfolio company of Blackstone, for total aggregate consideration of \$763.3, including cash acquired, and is subject to certain customary post-closing adjustments, using available borrowings under its multi-currency revolving credit facility (the "Facility").
 Headquartered in Kansas City, Missouri, FPM specializes in the design, manufacturing, and service of feeding, filtration, baking, and material handling technologies and systems that are highly complementary to the equipment and solutions offered in our Advanced Process Solutions reportable operating segment.
 The results of FPM since the date of acquisition are included in the Advanced Process Solutions reportable operating segment.
+As of August 1, 2024, the Schenck Process Food and Performance Materials business has been rebranded under Hillenbrand's existing Coperion brand.